belovedpearl/Currency_Converter/README.md

 ### Fixed Bugs

-* Rows not appendeing in the worksheet
+* Rows not appending in the worksheet

     * Converting my data to list before appending helped fixed this

 * Heroku not recognising file containing my key.